 Keeping your vessel’s hull clean and free of growth is important but not at the cost of fouling Delaware waters.
 All anti-fouling paints work by releasing toxic chemicals into the surrounding water.
 In general, the more effective the paint is, the more toxic its ingredients are.

 - Copper-based paints, used for decades, have generally proven adequate to keep a hull clean for a year or more and are less toxic.

-- When preparing your vessel for being painted, catch all toxic paint scrapings and dispose of them in a proper container.
-When painting, keep all paint thinner, brush cleaners, etc. away from the water and dispose of them properly to reduce the chance of fouling the water.
+- When preparing your vessel for being painted, catch all toxic paint scrapings and dispose them off in a proper container.
+When painting, keep all paint thinner, brush cleaners, etc. away from the water and dispose them off properly to reduce the chance of fouling the water.

 - Consider using a dry-stack boat-storage system to reduce the need for bottom paint.